eylons/awsDeployTest/README.md

-On the local computer edit createStackScriptParams.json - Add the two TODO passwords There is option to add additional params like Instance type, RDS MZ and SSH location Run the createStackScript.sh from the shell (Installation might take few minutes).
+On the local computer edit createStackScriptParams.json - Add the two TODO passwords There is option to add additional params like Instance type, RDS MZ and SSH location Open terminal from the project directory
+Run the createStackScript.sh from the shell (Installation might take few minutes).
+Login to https://console.aws.amazon.com/cloudformation to watch the events

 ### When done